anthonyjdella/twilio-schedule-message/README.md

 If you want to give Twilio a spin, and haven’t yet, [sign up for a free Twilio account](https://www.twilio.com/try-twilio).
 Sign up is quick and no credit card is required!

-!!!info

-The signup process includes [verifying your personal phone number](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account#verify-your-personal-phone-number), as a security measure.
+> The signup process includes [verifying your personal phone number](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account#verify-your-personal-phone-number), as a security measure.

-!!!

 ## Step 2: Buy a Twilio phone number